 A gift of $20,000:

-- finances the Summer Institute in Infectious Diseases and Global Health, including travel for attendees from low-resource countries.
+- finances the Summer Institutes in Global Health, including travel for attendees from low-resource countries.

 - supports seed grants for researchers at the assistant professor level to leverage additional funding.